Study Medicine in Europe in English

 SlovakiaUPJŠ, Comenius, Jessenius, Slovak Medical UniversityMedicine tuition is commonly published in EUR, with exact figures differing by faculty and intake.Slovak Medicine faculties in this guide usually rely on Biology and Chemistry entrance exams.Open guide

-RomaniaCarol Davila, Titu Maiorescu, Grigore T. Popa, Victor Babeș and othersRomanian Medicine tuition is usually published in EUR and is often lower than Central European capital-city routes.Many routes use file-based admissions, rankings, interviews or university-specific checks rather than one standard exam.Open guide
+RomaniaCarol Davila, Titu Maiorescu, Grigore T. Popa, Victor Babeș and othersRomanian Medicine tuition is usually published in EUR and is often lower than Central European capital-city options.Many universities use file-based admissions, rankings, interviews or university-specific checks rather than one standard exam.Open guide

 Recognition